Blast furnace: Preserved historic blast furnaces

-For a long time, it was normal procedure for a decommissioned blast furnace to be demolished and either be replaced with a newer, improved one, or to have the entire site demolished to make room for follow-up use of the area.
-In recent decades, several countries have realized the value of blast furnaces as a part of their industrial history.
-Rather than being demolished, abandoned steel mills were turned into museums or integrated into multi-purpose parks.
-The largest number of preserved historic blast furnaces exists in Germany; other such sites exist in Spain, France, the Czech Republic, Great Britain.
-Japan, Luxembourg, Poland, Romania, Mexico, Russia and the United States.
+Historically it was normal procedure for a decommissioned blast furnace to be demolished and either replaced with a newer, improved one, or to have the entire site demolished and treated for follow-up use of the area.
+In recent decades, several countries have realized the historic value of blast furnaces and have transformed them into museums.
+Examples can be found in the Czech Republic, France, Germany, Japan, Luxembourg, Poland, Romania, Mexico, Russia, Spain, United Kingdom, and United States.